Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups

-We now give an overview of the paper, accompanied with a somewhat detailed sketch of the proof of Theorem~I. The reader may find it convenient to skip this sketch and instead go right to main body of the paper beginning in Section~\ref{SectionFindingAttrLams}, and to refer back to this introduction as needed for overview.
-Alternatively, the reader may wish to go back to \Intro, review the brief introduction to Part~IV found there, and then follow up with this more detailed overview here.
+Here is an overview of Part~IV, consisting mostly of a somewhat detailed outline of the proof of Theorem~I. The reader may prefer to review the briefer introduction to Part~IV found in \Intro, and then go right to main body of the paper beginning in Section~\ref{SectionFindingAttrLams}.